 Omega One Goldfish Flakes, .42 oz.

-When most people think of goldfish food, they think of flakes, and this is one of the best goldfish flakes on the market right now, so if you’re adamant you want flakes and not pellets, these should be on your shortlist.
+When most people think of goldfish food, they think of flakes, and this is one of the best options on the market right now, so if you’re adamant you want flakes and not pellets, these should be on your shortlist.

 Omega One are a leading fish food producer, catering to many aquatic animals from betta to turtles.
 They have a lot of experience in producing fine foods.